Rankin-Selberg L-functions in cyclotomic towers, III: -adic -functions

-\subsection{$p$-adic $L$-functions}
+\section{$p$-adic $L$-functions}

-We now explain how stronger nonvanishing results can be deduced from Corollary \ref{nonvanishing} when we assume (i) $K/F$ is totally imaginary and (ii) $\pi$ is a holomorphic discrete series of weight $(k_j)_{j=1}^d$ with each $k_j \geq 2$ (i.e. with weights strictly greater than those of the representations $\pi(\W)$) from the existence of a suitable $p$-adic $L$-function (e.g. by Hida \cite{Hi91}).
-We shall also assume for simplicity of exposition that (iii) $\pi$ is $\pp$-ordinary, i.e. the image of the eigenvalue of the Hecke operator at $\pp$ of our fixed embedding $\overline{\Q} \rightarrow \overline{\Q}_p$ is a $p$-adic unit.
+Let us assume from now on that $\pi$ is a holomorphic discrete series at each of weight $(k_j)_{j=1}^d$ with $k_j \geq 2$.
+We explain in this setting how to derive stronger nonvanishing results from the existence of a suitable $p$-adic $L$-function.
+This can be viewed as a more efficient way of using the algebraicity theorem of Shimura \cite{Sh} (as done in Theorem \ref{GAnv} above) together with congruences to derive stronger results from the nonvanishing of a single character twist (as supplied by Corollary \ref{RCGAnv} above).
+To ensure the existence of such a $p$-adic $L$-function, we shall assume for simplicity that $\pi$ is $\mathfrak{p}$-ordinary at our fixed prime $\mathfrak{p} \subset F$, i.e.~that the image of the Hecke eigenvalue $\lambda(\mathfrak{p}) = \lambda_{\pi}(\mathfrak{p})$ under our fixed embedding $\overline{\bf{Q}} \rightarrow \overline{\bf{Q}}_p$ is a $p$-adic unit.